What if Christmas wasn’t just an excuse for gluttony?

 The issue isn’t that.
 It is how we celebrate.
 And how we celebrate is based on one thing only.
 Who our master is.

 If we celebrate by getting drunk and indulging our desires; we use Christmas as the excuse for excess.
 We are not honoring the birth of Christ.
 Instead, we are honoring the god of this world.
 Greed, lust, gluttony, and the like rule our hearts.
 We may give with one hand and sin with the other.
 But God wants us to give with both hands.

 We are asked to give sacrificially.
 Sacrificial giving is giving up something for someone.
 It doesn’t have to be just money or gifts.
 It is time.
 It is things of the heart.
-It is stopping the party merry go round to thank Jesus.
+It is stopping the party merry-go-round to thank Jesus.
 To thank God for this greatest gift of all time.
-It is sacrificing your pleasure to receive true blessings form the Most High who gave us himself that cold night in a manger so long ago.
+It is sacrificing your pleasure to receive true blessings from the Most High, who gave us himself that cold night in a manger so long ago.